mephistolist/ksocket/README.md

 # rsync -avP /home/user/ksocket/ /usr/src/linux-$VERSION/drivers/ksocket/
 # sed -i '$ s/^endmenu$/source "drivers/ksocket/Kconfig"\nendmenu/' /usr/src/linux-$VERSION/drivers/Kconfig
 ```
 If you proceed with then building and loading your kernel, you will not have to build or insert the ksocket module as it will already be in the kernel.
-You will also no longer need this line in your Makefiles to use or call this API:
+You will also no longer need this line in your Makefiles to use or call kscoket's API:
 ```
 KBUILD_EXTRA_SYMBOLS := ../../../src/Module.symvers
 ```